Carla Lockhart: Political career

 Lockhart was elected to Craigavon Borough Council in 2007, representing the Lurgan area.
 She was Mayor of Craigavon from 2012 to 2013, and stepped down in 2016 to run for the Assembly elections.
 Lockhart was President of the Local Government Association of Northern Ireland from 2015 to 2016.

 She worked full-time in the Lurgan DUP Advice Centre under Stephen Moutray, whilst working as a councillor.
 Lockhart was elected as an MLA for Upper Bann in 2016.

 On 8 November 2019, Lockhart announced her candidacy for the Upper Bann Westminster constituency at the 2019 general election.
 On 13 December, Lockhart won the seat in Westminster, succeeding the retiring MP David Simpson, and stepped down from her seat as MLA for Upper Bann.

 Lockhart is a governor at Lurgan Junior High School and Magheralin Primary School.

 Despite previously stating during a 2017 interview that having no functioning Northern Ireland Executive was one of the biggest problems facing the citizens of Northern Ireland, in November 2022 Lockhart defended the DUP's collapse of the same institutions by claiming the party had a democratic mandate to do so.

 In December 2022, Lockhart, Miriam Cates and Rosie Duffield signed a cross-party letter asking the British Government to block the Scottish Government's Gender Recognition Reform (Scotland) Bill.

 Lockhart retained her seat, with a decreased majority of 7,406 votes, at the 2024 general election.

 Despite a reduced majority, she increased her share of the vote to 45.7%, being the only DUP MP to do so.

+Lockhart did not attend the first meeting of the new parliament in July 2024.
+She instead attended a planning committee meeting of Armagh, Banbridge and Craigavon Council, where she spoke against plans to include Irish language on street signs in Portadown.
+Claiming to speak on behalf of residents and Orange lodges, Lockhart said the plans were meant to "whip up tension", to "mark territory", and to "cleanse this area of Protestantism".
+Lockhart has supported attempts by the Protestant Orange Order to march through the mainly-Catholic part of Portadown (see Drumcree conflict).

 In April 2025, Lockhart called for Kneecap to be denied entry to the US and Canada ahead of their US-Canada tour after allegations of the rap trio calling for the death of British MPs and shouting "up Hamas, up Hezbollah" in previous gigs.

+Lockhart tabled a motion in parliament in February 2026, calling for a law banning the "glorification" of convicted terrorists.
+This was in response to tributes that had been paid to a recently-deceased IRA member.